the-virtual-brain/tvb-root/tvb_library/wip-review.md

  #### 6. Template line ~610 — gparams baked as scalar param[0] values

- Severity: HIGH (blocking — this is G5)
+ Severity: ~~HIGH~~ FIXED (was blocking — this is G5)
- Issue: Parameters are loaded once at template render time: gparams = {n: float(getattr(sn.model, n)[0]) for n in sn.model.global_parameter_names}.
-This takes param[0], silently ignoring per-node heterogeneous values.
-The generated dfun uses these baked scalars instead of per-node arrays.
+ Issue: Parameters were loaded once at template render time: gparams = {n: float(getattr(sn.model, n)[0]) for n in sn.model.global_parameter_names}.
+This took param[0], silently ignoring per-node heterogeneous values.
+The generated dfun used these baked scalars instead of per-node arrays.
- Why: If a user sets model.tau = np.array([0.5, 1.0, 1.5, 2.0]), only tau[0]=0.5 is used for all nodes.
-This is silently wrong — no error, no warning.
+ Why: If a user sets model.tau = np.array([0.5, 1.0, 1.5, 2.0]), only tau[0]=0.5 was used for all nodes.
+This silently produced wrong results — no error, no warning.
- Fix: This is the G5 gap.
-The template should pass parameter arrays (n_params, n_nodes) and index by node.
-The subagent attempted this but broke the template syntax.
+ Fix: DONE.
+The template now passes spatial parameter arrays (n_spatial_params, n_nodes) and indexes by node in the dfun.
+See ## Done §1.

  ────────────────────────────────────────────────────────────────────────────────